nelsonfigueroa/nelson.cloud/content/posts/2025-08-24-summarizing-textfiles-locally-with-ollama.md

 ## Reading a Single File Into Ollama

-This is pretty straightforward.
+This is straightforward.
 Open a file and concatenate the text with a prompt which gets passed into Ollama:

 ```python
 import ollama